cestpasphoto/alpha-zero-general/README.md

   * [x] Global Pooling
   * [ ] Auxiliary Policy Targets
   * [x] Score Targets

-All in all, that is a *25x to 100x speed improvement* compared to initial repo, see [details here](splendor/README.md).

 Others changes: improved prints (logging, tqdm, colored bards depending on current Arena results) and parameters can be set in cmdline (added new parameters like time limit).
 Still todo: set up HyperParameters Optimization (like Hyperband or Population-Based Traininginclude), and ELO-like ranking